 The goal of the bureaucratic system is to create consistency, but the system can end up highly inefficient in some cases,

-For example, if the team members are paid a fixed salary and they are asked to get more hours, then it will be inefficient as it declines their productivity level in work.
+For example, if the team members are paid a fixed salary and asked to get more hours, it will be inefficient as it declines their productivity level in work.

-Also, completing tasks that are repetitive also leads to experts in some ways, but it can create lesser crossover opportunities in case a labor shortage happens.
+Also, completing repetitive tasks also leads to experts in some ways, but it can create lesser crossover opportunities in case a labor shortage happens.

 In case of situation changes, the structure of this leadership style can make it difficult to adapt according to that.